mdonmez/AutoSo/data/llm_instruction.md

    - Do not add, remove, or modify any words from the original transcript text
    - Preserve all punctuation and capitalization exactly as in the original

-2. **fast_forward Determination**
+2. **early_forward Determination**
-   - Set `fast_forward: false` ONLY if the slide text explicitly contains phrases that indicate waiting is required, such as:
+   - Set `early_forward: false` ONLY if the slide text explicitly contains phrases that indicate waiting is required, such as:
      - "let me see your hands"
      - "wait a moment"
      - "any questions"
      - "raise your hand"
      - "pause for"
-   - Set `fast_forward: true` for all other cases
+   - Set `early_forward: true` for all other cases
    - Be extremely conservative - only set to `false` when explicitly indicated

 ## OUTPUT FORMAT